jkeefe/alexa-pi/README.md

 # Alexa Pi

+_Note: These are my raw notes for my project.
+There's more complete, and clearer, [writeup of this project on my blog](http://johnkeefe.net/alexa-baked-in-a-pi)._

 I wanted to start experimenting with Amazon's Alexa, but didn't have an [Amazon Echo](http://amzn.to/2ct4yJl) on hand.

 But [Emily Withrow](https://twitter.com/emilywithrow) mentioned it was possible to run Alexa on a Raspberry Pi -- and I _do_ have one of those.